-I would love to have an area of my back yard that I can use as a place to retreat, and perhaps meditate.
+I have several areas in my back yard that I can use as a place to retreat, and perhaps meditate.

 May 3 is recognized as National Garden Meditation Day.
-With a bit on creativity, anyone who loves to meditate can create a Meditation Garden in their yard.
+With a bit on creativity, anyone who loves to meditate can create a lovely meditation garden.